zzzprojects/awesome-entity-framework-6/README.md

 - [EntityFramework Profiler](https://www.hibernatingrhinos.com/products/EFProf) - Entity Framework Profiler is a real-time visual debugger allowing a development team to gain valuable insight and perspective into their usage of Entity Framework.

 ## Providers
+ - [EntityFramework-Effort](https://github.com/zzzprojects/EntityFramework-Effort) - An Effort is a powerful tool that enables a convenient way to create automated tests for Entity Framework based applications.
 - [EntityFramework.SqlServerCompact](https://www.nuget.org/packages/EntityFramework.SqlServerCompact) - Allows SQL Server Compact 4.0 to be used with Entity Framework.
 - [System.Data.SQLite.EF6](https://www.nuget.org/packages/System.Data.SQLite.EF6) - Support for Entity Framework 6 using System.Data.SQLite.
 - [MySql.Data.EntityFramework](https://www.nuget.org/packages/MySql.Data.EntityFramework/) - Connector/Net is a fully-managed ADO.NET driver for MySQL.